badtoyz/markdown-docs/blackberry10-webworks-linux-readme.md

     See 'webworks help <command>' for more information on a specific command.

-> This is for the Web GUI Frontend
+> This is for the Web GUI Front end

     usage: start-ui
-    This will start a the web gui frontend to webworks. open a browser and goto localhost:3123
+    This will start a the web gui front end to webworks. open a browser and go to localhost:3123

 **Links**